in

 Job Description

 This position is located in the Legal Division, Litigation Branch of the Federal Deposit Insurance Corporation.
 Salary reflects a pay cap for this position of $315,000.
+The closing date of this job announcement has been extended to Monday, March 30, 2026.

 • $280,000 - $315,000/year